nippur72/rioct-cli/RIOCT-CLI.md

 - `--normalize-html-whitespace` removes repeating whitespace from HTML text (enabled on by default).

+- `--check-undefined` reports an error if an expression is `undefined`.

 ## Using the compiled template

 Compiled files contains a `function()` that is called by `react` to render the component.